 What Does B Corporation Mean?

-B Corporations are called Benefit Corporations, which basically means that while they operate for profit like any other corporation, they also adhere to a stronger sense of environmental and global impact.
+While B-Corps operate for profit like any other corporation, they also adhere to a stronger sense of environmental and global impact.

 Becoming a B-Corp is a little more complex than checking a box on a tax form.
 Corporations are first encouraged to pass an online test for their company with a score above 80%, and from there are subject to inspections and fees associated with being “part of the club.”